Coursera Rails Module 3 Notes

 Final Project

 The final project is a simple web application called Recipe Finder that allows you to search for recipes using the food2fork api.
 I cleaned it up a bit and added an actual search bar (the assignment just had you add query params).Thank you for reading!
-Share your thoughts with me on mastodon or via email.
+Share your thoughts with me on bluesky, mastodon, or via email.

 Check out some more stuff to read down below.